FlutterFlow/flutterflow-documentation/docs/resources/control-flow/overview.md

 tasks like validating forms, navigating between screens, and updating content based on user actions.

 * **Data Logic:** This manages the app's data.
-It includes tasks like fetching, storing, updating, and deleting data from databases.
+It includes tasks like fetching, storing, updating, and deleting data from databases or via APIs.